DrJieTao/ba545-docs/syllabus.md

 __Note:__ It is __YOUR OWN__ responsibility to make sure you have access to at least one of the above computing environments.

+GitHub will be used to disseminate class materials - make sure you have a __working GitHub Account__.

 ---

 ## Learning Objectives